California State Route 198: Route description

 SR 198 is part of the California Freeway and Expressway System, and east of I-5 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
-SR 198 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.
+SR 198 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation (Caltrans).

 History

 All of SR 198 was added to the state highway system in the three bond issues floated to pay for the construction of the system.
 The first bond issue, approved by the state's voters in 1910, included the road from Visalia west to Hanford, connecting the two county seats with the central north-south highway (Route 4, now SR 99).
 As part of the 1916 bond issue, the route was extended west from Hanford through Coalinga to the coast trunk highway (Route 2, now US 101) near San Lucas, and assigned it the Route 10 designation.
 The third bond issue, passed in 1919, included a further extension east from Visalia to Sequoia National Park.
 The entire length of Route 10 was marked as Sign Route 198 in 1934.
 This number was adopted legislatively in the 1964 renumbering.
 The portion east of Interstate 5 near Coalinga was added to the California Freeway and Expressway System in 1959, and parts of it have been built as such.